netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   gram or kilogram.
 If necessary, the weight will be converted to kilogram during transmission to DHL.
-* *Shipping Methods for DHL Versenden*: Select which shipping methods should be used for calculating shipping costs in the checkout.
-Only shipping methods that are selected here will be handled via DHL Versenden (Business Customer Shipping) when creating shipments.
+* *Shipping Methods for DHL Versenden*: Select which shipping methods should be linked to DHL Versenden.
+For shipping methods that are selected here, the available DHL services will be displayed in the checkout, and DHL labels will be created when creating the Magento® shipment.
 * *Cash On Delivery payment methods for DHL Versenden*: Select which payment methods should be treated as Cash On Delivery (COD) payment methods.
-This is necessary to transmit the additional charge for Cash On Delivery to the DHL webservice and create Cash On Delivery labels.
+If one of these payment methods is used, a Cash On Delivery label will be created.

 .. raw:: pdf